Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 3) Examine the influence of common study design factors on the estimates gathered from these methods.
 4) Experiment with factors of a realistic data generation mechanism to simulate your own novel digital clinical measure scenarios.

+STOP!
+Before diving into the Toolkit, do you have evidence to support that the novel digital clinical measure you are developing is meaningful?
+If not, please use DiMe’s Digital Measures That Matter framework to guide you in selecting and developing a measure that will be meaningful for patients before proceeding.

 # Contents of the Toolkit

 There are five aspects to the toolkit: